Thai Chana: Development

 Thai Chana was developed by Krungthai Bank and Digital Government Development Agency and was launched for public on 17 May 2020, following an order to reopen department stores after 2-month lockdown.
 Every enterprises are obliged to have their visitors "check-in" to the Thai Chana system upon arrival and "check-out" upon departure.
 As of February 2020, the system is available on its website and its Android mobile application.
 On its first day of operation, the system was deployed by more than 44,000 stores and was checked-in by more than 2 million users.

-According to the official statement, goal of the system is to "determine the crowdedness of the given business location, so that the business owner can manage the visitors' admission" and to "trace the visitors [in case got infected] and track down those with close contact to them based on their check-ins".
-However, many found that these goals have never been implemented throughout the pandemic.
+According to the official statement, goal of the system was to "determine the crowdedness of the given business location, so that the business owner can manage the visitors' admission" and to "trace the visitors [in case got infected] and track down those with close contact to them based on their check-ins".
+However, many found that these goals had never been implemented throughout the pandemic.